TheMagikarp/Sindarin-Translator/README.md

 # Sindarin-Translator
-Takes a English sentence and translates it to Sindarin Elvish
+Takes a English sentence and translates it to Sindarin Elvish using spaCy, a Python based english parser.